|Nutritional Guidelines (per serving)|

 Pour into a tall glass or large margarita glass.

 Garnish with whipped cream and toasted coconut.
+Serve and enjoy.

 Just like the piña colada, this drink can be shaken and produce a very nice drink.
 Simply add the ingredients to a cocktail shaker, switching to banana liqueur, shake vigorously, then strain out the ice.